RealTimeChris/Jsonifier/Documentation/Usage_Serializing_Parsing.md

 ## Serialization/Parsing with Jsonifier
 ----
-- Create a specialization of the `jsonifier::core` class template for whichever data structure you would like to parse/serialize, within the Jsonifier namespace as follows...
+- Create a specialization of the `jsonifier::core` class template for whichever data structure you would like to parse/serialize, within the jsonifier namespace as follows...
 -
 #### IMPORTANT NOTE:
 In order to maximize performance, try to order the members inside the call to `createValue` as they are ordered in the json-data.